rustwasm/twiggy/guide/src/install.md

 # 📦 Install

-Ensure that you have the [Rust toolchain installed](https://www.rust-lang.org/), then run:
+First, ensure that you have the [Rust toolchain installed](https://www.rust-lang.org/).
+Then, run:
 ```
 cargo install twiggy
 ```